alphagov/verify-service-provider/docs/api/api-reference.md

 To access Verify Service Provider, you must [download your own version](https://github.com/alphagov/verify-service-provider/releases).

 The Verify team provides a client library for Node.js with the passport.js framework.
-If you would like to request a different client library, contact [idasupport+onboarding@digital.cabinet-office.gov.uk](mailto:idasupport+onboarding@digital.cabinet-office.gov.uk)].
+If you would like to request a different client library, contact [idasupport+onboarding@digital.cabinet-office.gov.uk](mailto:idasupport+onboarding@digital.cabinet-office.gov.uk).

 See also:
 * [Installing and configuring Verify Service Provider](/README.md)